Do you struggle getting a good starting point while using Look-Up Tables (LUTs)? This idea may make things easier (in Davinci Resolve).

 DaVinci Resolve's automatic syncing of multiple cameras for its multicam editing workflow often fails.
 Learn how to reliably re-sync cameras after creating a multicam clip.

-In this installment of From The Mailbag, Team Mixing Light discusses strategies for moving PowerGrades, PowerBins & project configurations between databases.
-Resolve makes this harder than you'd think!
+Team Mixing Light discusses strategies for moving Resolve PowerGrades, PowerBins & project configurations between databases.

-Team Mixing Light's Dan Moran recently left his job at a large post facility to join the freelance world.
-Dan is curious how Patrick and Robbie would handle, as a freelancer, a client who rejects a grade - fix it or charge more?
+Dan Moran recently joined the freelance world.
+He's curious how Pat and Robbie handle a client who rejects a grade - fix it or charge more?

 In this Insight, Dan covers another of his behind the curtain commercials.
 This time we look at a bright morning kitchen scene.
 In this real-world assessment and grade, Dan focuses on getting a bright airy feel without losing on the filmic sense.